How to Build an AI Sales Forecast That's Actually Accurate

 In almost every case, the AI forecast outperforms human judgment by the second month - because it’s evaluating every deal on observable signals instead of rep confidence.
 It catches the deals that are dying before humans do.
 It identifies the deals that are moving faster than expected.
 It doesn’t get anchored to what a rep said in a pipeline review.

 The CRO doesn’t need to trust the model on day one.
 They need to see it outperform the spreadsheet.
 That usually takes one quarter.
+It also means you can stop holding weekly pipeline reviews as a substitute for real-time deal intelligence.

 Learn how deal risk detection feeds better signals into your forecast, why clean CRM data is the prerequisite for accurate AI forecasting, and how MEDDIC agents populate the qualification data your forecast model needs.